Here are the kids in their full costumes!

 They are both so happy with their costumes and that makes me happy.
 I just want them to be happy.

 For Batman I made a bunch of different pieces.
 I used the Bimaa sweater sewing pattern for the top and used the hood.
 I made a size 4 with size 5 width.
 I didn’t want it to be too tight since the fabric didn’t have a lot of stretch and the muscles would take away stretch also.
 I added muscles to the chest and upper arms (using the muscle suit tutorial from Sew a Straight Line), a vinyl batman symbol to the chest, arm gauntlets, and batman ears to the hood.
 I upcycled a black long sleeve tee that I thrifted.
+(These are the best tips for sewing and saving money!)
 Then I made a simple yellow belt with a pocket.
 I had a bunch of yellow jersey from my stash that I interfaced before using.
 Then I made some black sweatshirt fleece Hudson Pants which Henry can wear as regular pants after Halloween.
 I made a size 2 width with a size 4 length.
 I only altered them by sewing the pockets to the front of the pants.
 The black mask is a felt mask I made for a Christmas gift last year.
 He only wears it sometimes which I knew would happen.
 The cape is a thrifted gift from our neighbors.
 (I’m really glad I didn’t have to make a cape for him!)

 Claire’s was a very easy costume.
 She wore her black leggings which I made last spring.
 Then I made a black jersey Bimaa sweater with the cowl neck.
 This jersey had tons of stretch so I made a 12-18 mos size.
 The tail is just black fabric sewn and stuffed and then sewn onto black elastic.
 The cat hat is one I made last spring.
 I’m glad it fits her so well, so I didn’t have to make something else.
 The tie really keeps it on her head; she takes hoods off immediately.
 I love how her hair peeks out the back.
 I did a makeup nose and whiskers which is probably her favorite part.
 (She is always trying to get into my makeup.)